-

 If a gambling start-up was looking for a jurisdiction in which to commence its activities, why would it choose yours?

-Whilst Australia is a mature gambling market, and established gambling businesses perform well, it is difficult for a start-up to commence business in Australia.
+Whilst Australia is a mature gambling market, and established gambling businesses perform well, it is difficult for a gambling start-up to commence business in Australia.
 There are multiple barriers to entry into the Australian market for traditional gambling operators, most notably the costs involved (with both setting up business and ongoing operational costs).

 However, having said that, there are opportunities for start-up gambling businesses to establish a presence in Australia, particularly where those businesses are not traditional gambling operators.
-For new market entrants of innovative gaming products (including those that utilise new technologies in non-traditional applications), the Australian regulatory framework is less rigid than for traditional gambling businesses, and there is opportunity to engage with regulatory authorities to establish a business that remains within the parameters of the regulatory framework.
+For new market entrants of innovative gaming products (including those that utilise new technologies in non-traditional applications), the Australian regulatory framework is less rigid than for traditional gambling businesses, and there is opportunity to engage with regulatory authorities to establish a business that remain within the parameters of the regulatory framework.

 Australia: Gambling Law